Opening a bank account in Thailand

 - ATMs are feature-rich: Many of your banking tasks, including updating your bank account information, paying bills, transferring money, and more, may be completed with an ATM card.
 However, be careful since certain ATMs may discharge your cash before giving your card back.
 Due to this, a lot of foreigners take their cash and depart without retrieving their cards from the machine.

-Required documents for opening a bank account in Thailand
+Required necessary papers for opening a bank account in Thailand

-You must present the following documents, depending on your situation in Thailand:
+You must present the following necessary papers, depending on your situation in Thailand:

 - A duplicate copy of your visa